swch/strivve-docs-nextjs/src/pages/integrations/sso-microservice/index.md

 ## Single Sign On Microservice

-The Single Sign-On (SSO) microservice removes the friction of requiring the cardholder to manually enter their information.
-After making the necessary calls to the CardSavr API to set up the cardholder, simply hand over the token and card id received from the API to a StrivveCX component or CardUpdatr integration.
-This will eliminate manual cardholder information entry from the UX experience.
+The Single Sign-On (SSO) microservice removes the friction of requiring the cardholder to manually enter their cardholder, card and address data.
+After making the necessary calls to the CardSavr API to set up the cardholder, simply hand over the token and card id received from the API when launching CardUpdatr.
+This will eliminate manual cardholder information entry from the cardholder journey experience.

-With the SSO microserve, you can make some simple API calls to set up the cardholder, and then hand over a token and card id to the component to handle the UX card placement interaction.

 ### Server Component